JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![Extract from Moodys downgrading [announcement](http://35percent.org/img/nhhtmoodys.pdf)](http://35percent.org/img/nhhtmoodys.png)

 @.
-NHHT's recently announced a 'mega' merger with Genesis housing association will exert additional pressure on NHHT as well as raise concerns that the differences in style and approach may affect board level decisions and commitment to the Scheme, especially in light of the viability issues.
+In July 2017, NHHT announced a 'mega' merger with Genesis housing association, which will exert additional pressure on NHHT as well as raise concerns that the differences in style and approach may affect board level decisions and commitment to the Scheme, especially in light of the viability issues.

 ## Failure to demonstrate Scheme is viable and therefore deliverable
 @.
 Paragraph 16 (iii) of Appendix A of the 06/2004 Circular says(emphasis added):